 I also don’t think this is something the US government has experienced much before.
 It will probably come as a surprise.
 So my prediction is that President Trump is going to discover that Chinese consumers are actually paying very close attention to what he is saying.
 And they actually have an ability to respond, if they choose.

-Result so far?
+The result?
 Nope.
+No big event between Chinese consumers and Washington DC.
 The big talk about China by the White House in January has pretty much stopped.
 We’ll see.